 Carrier is not a part of participant in any interline passenger or baggage transfer agreement with any other commercial or private air carrier, transportation company (i.e., bus, taxi, limousine, delivery service, shipping line, transfer company, etc.), hotel, individual or other entity.
 Any baggage being transferred to or from the Aircraft by such carriers, companies, individuals or entities, with or without the knowledge of the passenger, shall be at the passenger’s own risk.
 Carrier’s liability for passenger checked baggage, as and to the extent provided herein, shall commence upon acceptance and issuance by Carrier of Carrier’s baggage receipt at check-in and shall terminate upon return of such checked baggage at the designated baggage claim area at the destination airport.

 All incidents of missing or damaged baggage must be reported to the Carrier’s representative at the destination airport by the passenger, in person and before leaving the airport terminal.
 Checked baggage taken from the terminal building of the destination airport will be considered to have been received in good condition by the passenger, and no baggage claim will be accepted after baggage has been removed from the terminal building at the destination airport.

-Change and Cancellation Information Applies to the Sky Family Only
+Change and Cancellation Information Applies to the Regional Sky

-The fees below apply only to bookings made directly through Regional Sky and the Regional Sky brand family only.
-(Such as Texas Sky, or North Country Sky)
+The fees below apply only to bookings made directly through Regional Sky.

 Bookings made through online services such as Priceline.com, Cheapoair.com, and Orbitz.com are subject to the rules of that reseller.
 Customers must contact those services directly to make changes and cancellations